 When creating a subscription group within Bold Subscriptions V2, you are able to toggle the group to make it active or inactive on your storefront.

-If you are seeing an error message appear when you toggle a subscription group within the Bold Subscriptions app, please contact our Merchant Success Team to let us know you've experienced this error on your store.
+If you are seeing an error message appear when you toggle a subscription group within the Bold Subscriptions app, please contact our Customer Success team to let us know you've experienced this error on your store.

 At this time, Bold Subscriptions V2 relies heavily on the integration with Shopify.
 This includes utilizing the native Shopify checkout.